-With takeovers as astronomical as Johnson and Johnson’s recent $31.3 billion deal and companies spending more than $2 trillion globally on mergers and acquisitions a year, there’s a lot to play for in the M&A world.
-So with so much at stake, how are businesses getting their rebranding strategy for mergers and acquisition so wrong?
+With takeovers as huge as health insurer Cigna Group’s $68.5 billion acquisition of Express Scripts or Energy Transfer Equity LP’s $61.8 billion industry defining deal, there’s a lot to play for in the M&A world.
+So with so much at stake, how are businesses getting their rebranding strategy for mergers and acquisitions so wrong?

-What the Unilever-Kraft Heinz saga highlights is the risk companies face when financial gains sideline a crucial rebranding strategy for mergers and acquisitions.
+What the Amazon-Whole Foods saga highlights is the risk companies face when financial gains sideline a crucial rebranding strategy for mergers and acquisitions – aligning two distinct cultures.
 Short-term profits may follow a new logo or company restructure, however if brand values and identities don’t align with long-term business objectives, at best the takeovers or joint ventures miss out on maximizing the power of their new allegiance and at worst, deals are set up for inevitable failure.

 L’Oréal: the beauty of the acquisition

-The beauty industry has long been a hotbed for mergers and acquisitions.
-Shaped by an ‘acquire or be acquired’ model, 45% of today’s cosmetic market is owned by just three industry players.
+The beauty industry is no stranger to examples of rebranding after acquisition and mergers.
+Shaped by an ‘acquire or be acquired’ model, around 45% of today’s cosmetic market is owned by just three industry players.

 At the helm of this global domination is French powerhouse L’Oréal.
-The 108-year-old enterprise claimed $28.6 billion in revenue last year, with business acquisitions at the heart of a 70% increase in sales over the past decade.
-The latest of these acquisitions – L’Oréal’s $1.3 billion takeover of CeraVe, AcneFree and Ambi skin-care in January, doubled the size of L’Oréal’s Active Cosmetics Division in the U.S and put the company leagues ahead of its competitors in the millennial-fuelled category of dermocosmetics.
+The 109-year-old enterprise recently reported its best quarter in ten years ($7.34 billion) and claimed $28.6 billion in revenue last year, with business acquisitions at the heart of a 70% increase in sales over the past decade.
+The latest of these acquisition examples – L’Oréal’s takeover the major AR beauty player Modiface, for an undisclosed figure.
+The partnership joins a long line of strategic acquisitions such as the $1.3 billion takeover of CeraVe, AcneFree and Ambi skin-care in January 2017 which doubled the size of L’Oréal’s Active Cosmetics Division in the U.S.

 For those outside of industry intel, it’s hardly surprising that L’Oréal holds the title of the world’s largest beauty company.
 Decades of business branding investment with strategic advertising and A-list endorsed products have made L’Oréal a household name.
-What comes as more of a surprise is that L’Oréal’s success lies with a portfolio of over 30 different brands, all but one completely acquired.
+What comes as more of a surprise is that L’Oréal’s success lies with a portfolio of over 34 international brands, all but one completely acquired.